SaverioSimonelli/Quad/README.md

 By using Quad, it is possible to choose between QGRS local version, QGRS web version (QGRS Mapper) or PQS (pqsfinder).

+Be careful: csv files should use semicolon (;) as separator.

 Quad creates a database wired in the file system and outputs of each transcript set are coded in summary tables saved in the local database.

 In order to use quad executable version: download source code, download executable file and save it in bin folder.